sailab-code/continual_neural_unit/README.md

         ).to(device)

-Then, you can easily define and use a layer composed by Continual Neural Units Units (with the online K-means update procedure described in the main paper) as follows:
+Then, you can easily define and use a layer composed by Continual Neural Units (with the online K-means update procedure described in the main paper) as follows:

         net = nn.Sequential(
             nn.Linear(in_features=d, out_features=10, bias=True),